domoinc/domo-python-sdk/README.md

 * The Domo API SDK is the simplest way to automate your Domo instance
 * The SDK streamlines the API programming experience, allowing you to significantly reduce your written code
-* This is not compatible with Python2
+* This SDK was written for Python3, and is not compatible with Python2
-* PyDomo has been published to [PyPI](https://pypi.org/project/pydomo/), and can be installed via `pip3 install pydomo`
+* PyDomo has been published to [PyPI](https://pypi.org/project/pydomo/).
+The SDK can be easily installed via `pip3 install pydomo`, and can be updated via `pip3 install pydomo --upgrade`

 ### Features:
 - DataSet and Personalized Data Policy (PDP) Management